 Pour batter into prepared pan and bake for approximately 50 minutes or until toothpick inserted into center comes out clean.

 Cool on wire rack for about an hour before inverting onto cake platter.

-Melt butter, brown sugar and milk over medium heat.
-Whisking constantly until mixture begins to boil.
+To prepare glaze, melt butter, brown sugar and milk over medium heat, whisking constantly until mixture begins to boil.